 Get ahead of digital disruption.
 Don’t get left behind.

 Our highly acclaimed Digital Executive Leadership Program (DELP) is purpose-built for public sector executives at all levels of government (federal, provincial, municipal) and non-profit leaders who want to better understand the leadership challenges and opportunities in the digital era.
+DELP provides public sector executives with the digital literacy and leadership skills they need to be effective decision-makers in this rapidly changing policy and service delivery space.

 Led by experienced practitioners in public sector digital transformation, DELP explores major digital trends and the implications and opportunities for government operations and service delivery.
-Key concepts that are covered during the four day-long virtual bootcamp include design thinking, agile methods, digital technology, data analysis and visualization, digital and data ethics, the future of work, and approaches to managing and leading digital teams.
-Our new hybrid format includes an additional two day in-person workshop and dinner event that provides participants with an opportunity to further deepen connections with their peers and explore how they can take practical steps to transform their organizations.
+Key concepts that are covered during the four day-long virtual bootcamp include:

-DELP provides public sector executives with the digital literacy and leadership skills they need to be effective decision-makers in the rapidly changing policy and service delivery landscape.
-More than 200 participants from 34 federal government departments, as well as provincial and municipal governments, have sent executives and managers to benefit from this unique learning opportunity since it first launched in December 2018.
+DELP is designed to be applicable to those working directly in IT as well as those in programs, service delivery, policy, or internal services.
 Most DELP participants are at the Director or Senior Director level (EX-01/02), however we do also accept more senior executives, as well as managers and senior advisors/specialists (EX-minus 1 level, e.g. IT-04, EC-07).

 More Info